Virtual Medicine Enables Continuous Care for Chronic Illness and Remote Access

-For people diagnosed with chronic illnesses, the need for care often extends well beyond a visit to their doctor or hospital.
-A large Midwestern Healthcare System was seeing a high rate of readmission with patients with chronic health conditions.
-Patients would be sent home after a hospital visit with no connection to their doctors or other medical support.
+People diagnosed with chronic illnesses often need care that extends well beyond a visit to the doctor or hospital.
+A large Midwestern Healthcare System was seeing a high rate of readmission for patients with chronic health conditions.
+Patients were being sent home after hospital visits with no connection to their doctors for ongoing virtual care or other medical support.

-They knew this was not only a detriment to their patients' health, but also that repeated hospital visits created unsustainable costs for both the patients and the hospitals themselves.
-To extend care beyond the walls of the hospital, the Healthcare System came up with an unprecedented plan to use technology to bring care to patients remotely and continuously, and to do this, they came to WWT.
+They knew this was not only a detriment to their patients' health, but also that repeated hospital visits create unsustainable costs for both patients and the hospitals themselves.
+To extend care beyond the walls of the hospital, the Healthcare System came up with an unprecedented plan to use technology to bring care to patients remotely and continuously.

-Achieving their vision for a completely new way to deliver care would require a full-scale technology implementation, beginning with a new state-of-the-art data center with the power to store and process massive amounts of patient data necessary to make decisions and support patient-facing care portals.
+Achieving their vision of delivering care in a new way would require a full-scale technology overhaul.
+To begin with, the Healthcare System would need a new state-of-the-art data center with the power to store and process the massive amounts of patient data necessary to support patient-facing care portals.

-WWT helped the Healthcare System begin the process by collaborating to build a $60 million dollar in-house data center unparalleled in the healthcare sector.
-In addition to providing infrastructure guidance and support, we helped them transition to virtualized environments, making maintenance and improvements in the future that much easier.
+WWT helped the customer begin the transformation by collaborating to build a $60 million on-premise data center — unrivaled in the healthcare sector.
+In addition to providing strategy and executional support for the infrastructure, we helped the customer transition to virtualized environments that would make maintenance and future improvements easier.

-As a result of these initial projects, the Healthcare System's virtual care group is now capable of delivering continuous care to even its most remote clients.
-They’ve helped remote patients who once required expensive and dangerous emergency evacuations and hospitalizations to get the care they need – using analytics and monitoring provided by the data center pilot project – before their health situation became dire.
+As a result of these initial projects, the Healthcare System's care teams are capable of delivering continuous virtual care to even its most remote clients.
+Using the new analytics and remote patient monitoring (RPM), remote patients who once required expensive and dangerous emergency evacuations or hospitalizations can get the care they need before their health situations become dire.

-Their virtual care pilot program has already reduced the need for certain kinds of care for patients by over 70 percent, because it now knows when patients need support before they require a trip to the ER.
-By reducing the number of in-hospital stays, improving the tools that home caretakers need to keep loved ones healthy, their virtual care initiatives are bringing an entirely new quality of care to their patients.
+Our virtual care pilot program has already reduced the need for certain types of interventions by more than 70 percent.
+Our client and their staff now have a clear view regarding when patients might need support before a trip to the ER.
+By reducing the number of in-hospital stays and improving the tools home caretakers need to keep loved ones healthy, this healthcare organization has introduced an entirely new quality of care to their patients.